Corymbia ficifolia

 Professor Ron Bracewell once recalled driving along the edge of the Southern Ocean en route to Albany, Western Australia, when his wife spotted a sign for Ficifolia Road.
 They turned off and entered one of the three windswept coastal pockets where the species is native: a desolate stretch of beach dunes with straggly trees crouched low.
 In cultivation, however, it has proven immensely successful and grows to a larger size.
 On campus, examples can be seen on Lathrop Drive, Cedro Way, and Sonoma Terrace, all astute spots for planting since the species is sensitive to frost: cold air will slide downhill.
 A fine low-branching specimen is at 901 Wing Place.
 A large tree at 830 San Francisco Court was removed in 2021.

 On campus, flower colors range from the typical vermilion and red of the species to various shades of orange, coral, and pink.
-White flowers are an indication of C. calophylla, a similar but taller eucalypt.
+True white flowers point instead to marri, C. calophylla, a similar but taller eucalypt.
 Both species can have pink flowers in the wild, though rarely.
-Hybrids between the species exist as well, and show intermediate characteristics.
-Grafted cultivars that promise a specific flower color and form – many of them semi-dwarf – are available in Australia, though not in the States.
-They would make a worthwhile addition to our landscapes.
+Hybrids occur as well, and show intermediate characteristics.
+In Australia, numerous grafted cultivars that promise a specific flower color and form, many of them semi-dwarf, are offered, though not yet available in the States.
+They would make a distinguished addition to our landscapes.

 - Main References for New Tree Entries.